hrfee/jellyfin-accounts/README.md

 help_message =  Enter your details to create an account.
 ; Displayed when an account is created. success_message = Your account has been created.
 Click below to continue to Jellyfin.
-; When true, disables username input on invite form and sets the Jellyfin username to the email address no_username = false

 [password_validation]
 ; Enables password validation.